 But what policies will PCI-DSS 4.0 include to meet those objectives, and how will they impact your business?
-Here's an overview of what we know today, as well as the evolution of the standard since its inception more than 15 years ago.
+Here’s an overview of what we know today, as well as the evolution of the standard since its inception nearly 20 years ago.

 In the early 2000s, with e-commerce becoming a larger part of the global economy, credit card companies started to re-think their approach to securing the cardholder environment.
 There were new threats related to the growth of web-based transactions, but there weren’t a unified set of standards to ensure consistent and secure processing, storage, and transmission of credit card data

 So, in 2004, a group of credit card companies — American Express, Discover, JCB International, MasterCard, and Visa – came together to release the first version of PCI-DSS.

 In the 15-plus years since Version 1.0 was released, the founding companies have formalized their role in governing credit card transactions by establishing the PCI Security Standards Council (PCI-SSC).
 There have also been numerous updates to the original PCI-DSS Version 1.0 to account for technological advances and evolving cyber threats.
 In total, PCI-DSS 4.0 will be the 10th version of the standard to be released.

 What We Know About PCI-DSS 4.0

 When PCI-DSS 4.0 is officially released in Q1 2022, it’s expected to differ from PCI-DSS 3.2.1 (the current version) in a few ways.
 The biggest change is in how businesses will be able to achieve compliance.